hiroyasuakada/StyleGAN2-PyTorch/README.md

 For more information, please refer to `python generate_img_pre-trained.py --help`.

-## ② Train new models with Custom Datasets
+## ② Train with Your Custom Datasets

 ### 1.